 - 1/4 cup + 2tbsp (80 grams) packed light brown sugar

 - 1/2 cup (113 grams) cold unsalted butter, cut into small cubes

 - 3 tbsp chopped Nuts – Walnuts, Pecans or Almond

 - Place the pitted dates and water in a medium saucepan and cook over low heat, stirring occasionally, until the dates are soft and have absorbed most of the water (about 5 – 10 minutes).
 Remove from heat and stir in the vanilla extract.
 Let cool to room temperature and then puree in your food processor until fairly smooth (a few lumps are fine).
 Alternatively, you can also use it as is if you like few chunks.

 - Preheat oven to 350 degrees F (180 degrees C) and place rack in center of oven.
-Butter (or use a non stick cooking spray) a 9 inch (23 cm) square baking pan.
+Butter (or use a non stick cooking spray) a 9 inch (23 cm) loaf baking pan.
 Line the bottom of the pan with parchment or wax paper.

 - In the bowl of your food processor, place the oats, flour, sugar, baking soda, salt and ground cinnamon.
 Pulse to combine.
 Add the butter and pulse until the mixture is crumbly and just begins to come together.
 Add toasted nuts and mix until just combined.

-- Press about 2/3 of the mixture onto the base of the prepared pan.
+- Press about 2/3 of the mixture onto the base of the prepared pan loaf pan.

 - Spread the date puree evenly over the oatmeal crust.